 - Helps alcoholics stop drinking by creating adverse reactions when they drink

-- Many years of successful use means that this drug is very well-studied and documented, with minimal risk
+- Many years of successful use mean that this drug is very well-studied and documented

-- Will cause adverse impacts when only a miniscule amount of alcohol is consumed, making it a successful deterrent for even mild drinking
+- Will cause adverse impacts when only a small amount of alcohol is consumed, making it a successful deterrent for even mild drinking

-Incorporating disulfiram into an alcohol recovery treatment program produced an abstinence rate of more than 50 percent.
+Incorporating Disulfiram into an alcohol recovery treatment program produced an abstinence rate of more than 50%.

 An estimated 18 million Americans suffer from an alcohol use disorder, including alcohol dependence and alcohol abuse.

 Disulfiram has a long history of success in treating alcoholism when taken along other treatment methods.
-However, It should only be taken after initial withdrawal and detox have been completed, which can be dangerous, even fatal.
-If you or a loved one need help overcoming an addiction to alcohol, you can’t afford to wait.
-Contact a treatment specialist today to find a rehab.
+However, it should only be taken after initial withdrawal and detox have been completed.
+If you or a loved one need help overcoming an addiction to alcohol, there is help available.
+Contact a treatment provider today to find a rehab.

 Ashish Bhatt, MD, MRO